-- 6. Age & Service Annuity and Disability Annuity A.C.A. §§ 24-7-705, 24-7-727 (stipend) Cont.
-By Board Resolution 2017-31 on November 13, 2017, the noncontributory multiplier will become 1.25% beginning in FY 2020.
-By Board Resolution 2017-32 on November 13, 2017, the contributory multiplier and noncontributory multiplier for the first 10 years of service has been reduced to 1.75% and 1.0% respectively beginning July 1, 2018.
-Once a member accrues 10 years of service, all service including the first 10 years is then credited at the standard rate in place at the time the service was earned. - 7.
+- 6. Age & Service Annuity and Disability Annuity A.C.A. §§ 24-7-705, 24-7-727 (stipend).
+The annuity payable will not be less than the total of: years of contributory service times 2.15% of FAS; plus years of noncontributory service times 1.39% of FAS (1.25% for service earned after 2019); plus a stipend for all members with 10 or more years of ATRS actual service.
+The ATRS Board is allowed to set the contributory multiplier for service credit earned after June 30, 2013, within a range of 1.75% to 2.15%.
+Also, the noncontributory multiplier for service credit earned after June 30, 2013, may be set within a range of 0.5% and 1.39%.
+In addition, the Board is allowed to set special multiplier rates for the first 10 years of ATRS service earned after June 30, 2013, for both contributory and noncontributory service.
+By Board Resolution 2017-31 on November 13, 2017, the noncontributory multiplier was set to 1.25% beginning in FY 2020.
+By Board Resolution 2017-32 on November 13, 2017, the contributory multiplier and noncontributory multiplier for the first 10 years of service was set to 1.75% and 1.0% respectively beginning July 1, 2018.
+Once a member accrues 10 years of service, all service including the first 10 years is then credited at the standard multiplier rate in place at the time the service was earned. - 7.
 T-DROP A.C.A. §§ 24-7-1301-1316.
-A member with 28 or more years of service may participate in the Teacher Deferred Retirement Option Plan (T-DROP, Act 1096 of 1995).
+A member with 28 or more years of service may participate in the Teacher Deferred Retirement Option Plan (T-DROP).
 T-DROP participants do not make member contributions.
 A T-DROP deposit is made monthly to the participant's T-DROP account.
-The T-DROP deposit is the amount that would have been paid had the member retired, reduced by 1% for each year of contributory, noncontributory, and reciprocal service (Act 605 of 2013).
+The T-DROP deposit is the amount that would have been paid had the member retired, reduced by 1% for each year of contributory, noncontributory, and reciprocal service.
 Members who enter T-DROP with less than 30 years of service are subject to an additional 6% reduction for each year less than 30 years.
-Act 750 of 2017 allows the Board to adjust the additional T-DROP reduction factor between 1⁄2% and 1% of the plan benefit for each month the member begins participating in the plan prior to having 30 years of credited service.
 T-DROP deposits are increased each year by 3% of the member's initial T-DROP deposit.
-T-DROP deposits cease at the earlier of 10 years of T-DROP participation or separation from service.
+T-DROP Deposits cease at the earlier of 10 years of T-DROP participation or separation from service.
 T-DROP participants may continue in covered employment after 10 years of T-DROP participation, but do not accumulate additional T-DROP deposits.

 T-DROP participants receive interest annually on the balance of the T-DROP account.
 Regular T-DROP interest is credited for 10 or less years of participation.
 Post 10-year T-DROP interest is credited for more than 10 years of participation.